 |Days of Inventory||12 (-60.0%)||30||40 (-70.0%)|

 As you can see in the chart above, the condo portion of the Santa Teresa real estate market is also doing well.
-It is even hotter than the single family housing market this last month, which is uncommon, but happening more frequently in the current market.
-This is a definite seller’s market with properties taking just 9 days to sell at 111.9% of list price.
+It is keeping up closely with the single family housing market this last month, which is uncommon, but happening more frequently in the current market climate.
+This is a definite seller’s market with properties taking just 9 days to sell at 110.8% of list price.
 In today’s condo market many areas are competing with the housing market and are much hotter than usual.

 You’ll note that one of the four zips is super high – this is 95138, which has a number of homes in The Ranch, a subdivision in Evergreen near Silver Creek.
 The part of 95138 which is in Santa Teresa is considerably more affordable, well under $1 million in the vast majority of cases.
 So let’s take that one out so we can get a better feel for the true pricing of Santa Teresa homes.